The64thGamer/cheeseepedia/content/769fk2djigregkju/content.md

 The **Moon Animatronic** is an animatronic figure created by Creative Engineering Inc. for ShowBiz Pizza Place locations from 1980-1983.
 It is a very simple figure, as its only movements are its raising from behind the backdrop and opening its mouth.
-Moon would later be used during {{< wiki-link "Concept Unification Stage" >}}, where it would go unchanged.
+Moon would later be used during [Concept Unification Stage], where it would go unchanged.

 ## Movements